-If you have amounts other than those shown on CAUTION Schedule K-1 to report on
+If you have amounts other than those shown on Schedule K-1 to report on

-Schedule E (Form 1040 or 1040-SR), enter each item separately on Schedule E (Form 1040 or 1040-SR). line 28.
+Schedule E (Form 1040), enter each item separately on Schedule E (Form 1040), line 28.

 Codes.
 In box 10 and boxes 12 through 17, the corporation will identify each item by entering a code in the column to the left of the dollar amount entry space.
-These codes are identified on page 2 of Schedule K-1 and in these instructions.
+See List of Codes. later.